flutter-tizen/flutter-tizen/doc/windows-install.md

    You have to close and reopen any existing console windows for this change to take effect.

-1. Verify that the `fluter-tizen` command is available by running:
+1. Verify that the `flutter-tizen` command is available by running:

    ```powershell
    where.exe flutter-tizen